Housing authority budget going black with help from reserves

 The housing authority has budgeted an increase of up to $830,000 for administrative salaries and benefits to fill vacant administrative and managerial positions.
 The executive director position has been open since John Hill left in April 2016.

-“Financially I think we’re doing a lot better three or four years ago,” Haron said.
-“Three of four years ago we were possibly laying folks off.”
+“Financially I think we’re doing a lot better than three or four years ago,” Haron said.
+“Three or four years ago we were possibly laying folks off.”

 Other positions to be filled include the deputy executive director, human resources manager, deputy operation director and deputy housing choice voucher director.